hazelcast/hazelcast-reference-manual/src/LifecycleEvents.md

 }
 ```

-This listener is local to an individual member (node).
+This listener is local to an individual member.
 It notifies the application that uses Hazelcast about the events mentioned above for a particular member.

 #### Registering Lifecycle Listeners